Akashdpakash/jwt-api/README.md

 #### end of it ###

-Note: Please use edit mode in github repository if you do not get  comfort veiw of document .
+Note: Please use edit or code mode in github repository if you do not get  comfort veiw of document .
 Also i am not using any branching strategy here, directly commitming my changes to main branch.